rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/Will_I_Have_Privacy.md

 ---

 **Conclusion:**
-Privacy in Civium must be intentional, granular, and sacred by default.
+Privacy in CoCivium must be intentional, granular, and sacred by default.
 But trust can unlock meaningful transparency—reciprocal, not coerced.